Geomint/thecoffeeshop/README.md

 <p>I chose to use Montserrat as the main font family for this website as it provides an elegant & clean style for text and titles.
 In the essence of keeping the layout clean to encourage user sales, I decided to go with this font.</p>

 ### Icons:

+<p>Thanks to the excellent collection of icons over at font-awesome, selecting icons to use for The Coffee Shop was really simple, I decided to go with typical icons for the 'icon-navigation' section of the navbar, the cart, the user icon and the burger button, as well as using various other intutitive icons across the project.
+I use icons in place of link text across the site where possible to provide the best UX possible to the user.</p>

 ### Colours:

 ### Base Styles: